PatrikHubster/mac-configuration/README.md

 ## Docker

-Docker is used in the style described in this [Medium article](https://medium.com/@damasamirulkarim/how-i-use-docker-without-docker-desktop-on-macos-df251dae3b81).
+Docker is used via podman.
+Use this [Medium article](https://medium.com/@cfryerdev/docker-to-podman-994cef4d0669) to configure the docker alias for podman.

 ## Automatic updates